ChinmayLad/neural-style-transfer/README.md

 # Neural Style Transfer

-This is a simple repository that implements **Multiple Style Transfer Network** mentioned in paper [A Learned Representation For Artistic Style](https://arxiv.org/abs/1603.08155).
+This is a simple implementation **Multiple Style Transfer Network** mentioned in paper [A Learned Representation For Artistic Style](https://arxiv.org/abs/1610.07629).
+The network is trained on COCO Dataset containing 80K images for 40K iteration.
+However we can use any dataset to while testing the style-transfer model.
+The model is trained using 6 style images taken from WikiArt Dataset provided by [ArtGAN repo](https://github.com/cs-chan/ArtGAN/blob/master/WikiArt%20Dataset/README.md).

 ## Requirement